the-puzzler/cdcd_hmp_param_search/README.md

-Please see other CDCD for more insight as to what this is about.
+Please see other CDCD for more insight as to what this is about (https://github.com/the-puzzler/cdcd_hmp).

-train_script.py is for doing grid search with the multi_tain.sh file train_script_ray_tune.py is standalone and uses ray tune to run a parameter search (it uses a modified train_funcs.py)
+Currently this is set up to run the sweep file with saving.
+To run multiple agents, set the sweep ID manually in the file then run as many times as you want agents.